Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

 1. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
 If it's *PowerShell*, switch to *Bash* by using the drop-down menu in the top left.

-3. If you're prompted to create storage for your Cloud Shell, ensure your subscription is specified and select **Show advance settings**.
-Then wait a minute or so for the storage to be created.

-4. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
+1. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
 If it's *PowerShell*, switch to *Bash* by using the drop-down menu.

-5. Once the terminal starts, run the following commands to download a copy of the repo into your Cloud Shell:
+1. Once the terminal starts, run the following commands to download a copy of the repo into your Cloud Shell:

     ```bash
     rm -r azure-ai-eng -f
    git clone https://github.com/MicrosoftLearning/AI-102-AIEngineer azure-ai-eng
     ```

-6. The files have been downloaded into a folder called **azure-ai-eng**.
+1. The files have been downloaded into a folder called **azure-ai-eng**.
 Let's change into that folder by running:

     ```bash
     cd azure-ai-eng/12-qna